Parsh/BlockchainX/README.md

 $ npm test
 ```

-If you see the following output after the tests complete, it implies that no component of BlockchainX is broken.
+If you see the following output after the tests complete, it implies that no component of BlockchainX is broken and we are all good to get the project up and running.

 ```
 Test Suites: 5 passed, 5 total